sterbini/study-DA/docs/installation/installing_locally.md

 git submodule update --init --recursive
 ```

 Cloning the submodules is important as this download the optics for HL-LHC, which are necessary to run the tracking examples.
+Therefore, you should be able to skip the [Installing the optics](installing_the_optics.md) section.

-### Installing with Poetry
+## Installing with Poetry

-#### Standard installation with Poetry
+### Standard installation with Poetry

 If not already done, install Poetry following the tutorial [here](https://python-poetry.org/docs/).